blairanderson/node-tender/README.md

 # Node Goal Tender

+## TODO LIST:

+- [ ] should be able to submit the form
+- [ ] form should save to localstorage and redirect
+- [ ] should be able to fetch data that was saved to localstorage
+- [ ] should be able to fetch products with collection using localstorage username:api_key
+- [ ] should be able to logout, which clears the "me" key in localstorage,

 ## What Is This?
 This is a [sails app](http://sailsjs.org).
 Its like rails but runs on node with express and is frontend agnostic.